Macrometacorp/docs/docs/cep/query-guide/functions/index.md

 Functions allow you to:

-- Use different data sources.
-- Use different sinks, such as GDN Streams, Kafka, and ActiveMQ.
-- Appropriate format mapping, such as JSON or CSV.
 - Perform different kinds of processing, such as math, string, statistics, and geospatial.
 - Aggregate data.
 - Write logical expressions.